PT Satun F.C.

 PT Satun Football Club (Thai: สโมสรฟุตบอลพีที สตูล) is a Thai professional football club based in Satun Province, a city located near to the border of Malaysia.
-The club is currently playing in the Thai League 3 Southern region.
+The club is currently playing in the Thai League 2.

 History

 Satun football team was known as one of the most successful provincial team in the past.
 The team won Yamaha Thailand Cup consecutively in year 1991 and 1992, which was underestimated by football guru, media, and publics at that time.
 The championship came into reality just like a magic, and that was the story behind naming Satun Football Team as The Ultimate Exorcists.
 This catchword had been widespread by media and fans till it became a nickname of the team.
 Although, a style of Satun football team was very much alike to Brazilian football style but it did not make its way to convince media to report in that way.